CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/order-recommendation.md

 # Order Recommendation

-You can select MRP 2.5 – Order Recommendation from the SAP B1 menu.
+You can select MRP 2.5 – Order Recommendation from the SAP Business One menu.

 ![Order Recommendations](./media/order-recommendation/mrp-order-recommendation-01.webp)